Security in Amazon S3 - Amazon Simple Storage Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon S3 security
+Security in Amazon S3

 Cloud security at Amazon is the highest priority.
 As an Amazon customer, you benefit from a data center and network architecture that are built to meet the requirements of the most security-sensitive organizations.